webqit/quantum-js/README.md

 ## Creating Quantum Programs

-This feature comes both as a new function type: "Quantum Functions" and as a new execution mode for whole programs: "Quantum Scripts"!
+You can write Quantum programs in either of two ways: as "Quantum Functions" and as "Quantum Scripts"!

-Given a language-level feature, no setup or build step is required!

 ### Quantum Functions

-You can make a Quantum function via either of three ways:
+Here, we introduce a new type of function that works like any other JavaScript function but in reactive mode.
+This function may be wrtten in any of the forms below:

-#### Syntax 1: Using the `quantum` Function Flag
+#### Syntax 1: Using the `quantum` Function keyword

-> Available from v4.3.
+> Available since v4.3.

 Here you prepend your function with the `quantum` keyword, just in how you use the `async` keyword: